If you have the Manage Personal Reports or Manage Shared Reports permission, you can create reports.

-- If you have the Manage Shared Reports permission and want to share the report, click Share With All Users, then select one or more users or groups that will have permission to use this report.
-If you want all users to use this report, select Share With All Users.
+- If you have the Manage Shared Reports permission and want to share the report, click Share With All Users.
+If you want only certain users or groups to use this report, select one or more users or groups that will have permission to use it.
 For more information about managing users and groups, see Setting Permissions.

 - Click Save.

-You can also select Reports in the left navigation to view and maintain your report:
+Your new report is now listed in the Reports page; select Reports in the left navigation to view and maintain it:

 See Managing reports for more information.